-Previously, Mr. Louis was the Director of Development – Behavior & Addiction Medicine at Southern California Healthcare Systems Inc. / Prospect Medical.
-There, he was involved in many consulting projects focused on health care integration, developing new service lines, and health plan contract development.
-Most recently, he pioneered the development of a series of innovative and profitable integrated behavioral health treatment and population health management solutions that target high cost and complex behavioral health populations.
+Richard Louis, III has extensive experience as a behavioral health administrator, business development specialist and innovator of new service lines.
+Before joining OPEN MINDS, Mr. Louis was the Director of Development For – Behavior & Addiction Medicine at Southern California Healthcare Systems Inc of Prospect Medical.
+He was involved with projects focused on health care integration, new service lines, and health plan contract development.
+In that role, he pioneered the development of a series of innovative and profitable integrated behavioral health treatment and population health management solutions that target high cost and complex behavioral health populations.

 Mr. Louis also served in various positions at College Health Enterprises (CHE), a Los Angeles based for-profit hospital system, most notably serving as Vice President of Government Operations.
-While in this role, he created the first public sector division for CHE by establishing new service lines, contracts, and new profit/revenue streams.
-His responsibilities included business and program development as well as administration of inpatient, outpatient, and residential continuums of care for public payers (i.e. county mental health systems, state department of developmental disabilities, county jail, state prison, and federal government agencies).
+While in this role, he created the first public sector division for CHE by establishing new service lines, contracts and new profit/revenue streams.
+His responsibilities included business and program development as well as administration of inpatient, outpatient and residential continuums of care for public payers (i.e. county mental health systems, state department of developmental disabilities, county jail, state prison and federal government agencies).

 Mr. Louis also has over thirty years as an active-duty reserve police officer (volunteer) currently holding the rank of Captain, City of Monterey Park Police Department in Los Angeles County.
 He has worked closely with police, county sheriff’s departments and healthcare systems to educate and craft “treatment versus incarceration” collaborations promoting treatment and cost-effective crisis triage interventions for persons with mental illness.